jina-ai/late-chunking/README.md

 | Its more than 3.85 million inhabitants make it the European Union's most populous city, as measured by population within city limits. | 0.7084338              | 82489026                      |
 | The city is also one of the states of Germany, and is the third smallest state in the country in terms of area.                       | 0.7534553              | 0.84980094                    |

-As you can see the similarity scores for the first chunk are very close to each other.
+As you can see the similarity scores for the first chunk that contains "Berlin" are very close to each other.
-For the other two chunks they siginificantly differ, as the traditional chunking method produce embeddings which are much more dissimilar to the embedding of "Berlin" as it is harder for the model to relate the references to "Berlin" when processing the strings.
+For the other two chunks they siginificantly differ, as the context-sensitive chunking dramatically improves matching on sentences that do not explicitly use the word "Berlin" but have anaphoric references to it.

 ## Evaluation on Retrieval Tasks

-While the example above illustrates the effect of the new chunking method quite well, it gives only little insides on how this method works in real-world application.
-Therefore, we want to further investigate whether it can be used to boost a model's performance on retrieval tasks, by applying when evaluating models on some of the commonly used retrieval benchmarks from [BeIR](https://github.com/beir-cellar/beir).
+To verify the effectiveness of this approach beyond a few toy examples, we tested it with some of the retrieval benchmarks from [BeIR](https://github.com/beir-cellar/beir).

-Those retrieval tasks consists of a query set, a corpus of text documents, and a qrels file that stores information about the ids of a document that are relevant for each query.
+Those retrieval tasks consist of a query set, a corpus of text documents, and a QRels file that stores information about the IDs of documents that are relevant for each query.
-For determine the relevant documents of a query, one can chunk the documents, encode them into an embedding index and determine for each query embeddings the most similar chunks (kNN).
+To identify the relevant documents of a query, one can chunk the documents, encode them into an embedding index, and determine for each query embedding the most similar chunks (kNN).
-As each chunk correspond to a document, one can convert the kNN ranking of chunks into a kNN ranking of documents (for documents occuring multiple times only the first occurence is retained).
+As each chunk corresponds to a document, one can convert the kNN ranking of chunks into a kNN ranking of documents (for documents occurring multiple times in the ranking, only the first occurrence is retained).
-After that one can compare the resulting ranking with the ranking corresponding to the groundtruth qrels file and calculate retrieval metrics like nDCG@10.
+After that, one can compare the resulting ranking with the ranking corresponding to the ground-truth QRels file and calculate retrieval metrics like nDCG@10.
-We run this evaluation for various BeIR datasets with a traditional chunking and our novel context-sensitive chunking method.
+We run this evaluation for various BeIR datasets with traditional chunking and our novel context-sensitive chunking method.
-For determine the chunks we choose a very simple method, which chunks the tests into strings of 256 tokens.
+To split texts into chunks, we choose a straightforward method, which chunks the tests into strings of 256 tokens.
-We tested the [jina-embeddings-v2-small-en](https://huggingface.co/jinaai/jina-embeddings-v2-small-en) model.
-The results are shown here:
+Both the traditional and context-sensitive tests used the [jina-embeddings-v2-small-en](https://huggingface.co/jinaai/jina-embeddings-v2-small-en) model.

 | Dataset   | Traditional Chunking (nDCG@10) | Context-Sensitive Chunking (nDCG@10) |
 |-----------|--------------------------------|--------------------------------------|
 | SciFact   |                         64.20% |                               66.10% |
 | TRECCOVID |                           TODO |                                 TODO |

-As one can see the embeddings produced with chunked pooling outperform those produced with the traditional chunking embedding method.
+In (all|most|some) cases, context-sensitive chunking improved the score.